JulianRaphaelKing/TicTacToe-InTheClouds/README.md

 **Student developer**

 I’m a student developer passionate about learning and creating as many creative projects as I can.
 I’m always working on a side project, exploring new skills and bringing creative ideas to life through code.
-Tic-Tac-Toe in the Clouds is part of my journey exploring game design, UI/UX, and creative coding—bringing classic games to life with a cozy, personal touch.
+Tic-Tac-Toe in the Clouds is part of my journey exploring game design, UI/UX, and creative coding.

 ---